lsaffre/blog/docs/about/historic.rst

 Historic notes
 ==============

-My computer career started at the age of 14.
+My computer career started in **1982** when I was 14 after attending to a one-week programming camp.
 Between 1982 and 1987 I passed some of my spare time by writing simple BASIC programs on a TRS-80.
-I discovered this hobby because I attended to a one-week programming camp in 1982.
-My father was at this time the proud possessor of a Tandy TRS-80 with 64 KB of RAM and a graphics resolution of 127 x 64 black and white pixels.
+My father was at this time the proud possessor of a `Tandy TRS-80
+<https://en.wikipedia.org/wiki/TRS-80>`_ with 64 KB of RAM and a
+graphics resolution of 127 x 64 black and white pixels.

 Before becoming a programmer, I studied Biology at the University of Namur (French-speaking part of Belgium), during two years from